Infinity Sharding Paradigm (ISP)

 min_split

-then it will split. - If the shard has depth >
+, it will split. - If a shard's depth exceeds

 max_split